rene-dohan/Kill---free-MacOS-application/README.md

-# Kill---free-MacOS-application
+# MacOS/OSX application to quickly dismiss misbehaving applications by one click

- application to quickly kill unwanted or missbeheaving applications windows
+Residing in status bar, start automatically if selected, working effectively :)